Introduction to Pen Testing

 As the name implies, this type of test is a combination of both the Black Box and the White Box Test.
 In other words, the penetration tester only has a partial knowledge of the internal workings of the Web Applications.
 This is often restricted to just getting access to the software code and system architecture diagrams.

 With the Gray Box Test, both manual and automated testing processes can be utilized.
-Because of this approach, a pen tester can focus their main efforts focus on those areas of the Web Application, which he or she knows the most about, and from there, and from there, exploit any weaknesses or vulnerabilities.
+Because of this approach, a pen tester can focus their main efforts focus on those areas of the Web Application, which he or she knows the most about, and from there, exploit any weaknesses or vulnerabilities.
 With this particular method, there is a higher probability that more hard to find “security holes” will also be discovered as well.

 The Penetration Testing Teams